-- 4. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a limited grade-two teaching qualification, as referred to in Article 33 Section 1a of the Dutch Secondary Education Act.
-This means that the student will be authorised to teach the first three years of HAVO (higher general secondary education)/VWO (pre-university education) and the theoretical curriculum of prevocational secondary education (VMBO).
-The SEC Board of Examiners will agree to this request if the following conditions are met: - the student has obtained 30 study credits for the Education Minor, and has successfully completed the programme (all results with a mark of at least 6.0 or a pass) and - the student is entitled to this qualification, in accordance with the 'Education Minor correspondence table' ('verwantschapstabel educatieve minor') - the student has completed the Bachelor's programme.
+- 4. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a limited grade-two (tweedegraads) teaching qualification as referred to in Article 33 section 1a of the Dutch Secondary Education Act once the following requirements have been fulfilled: - the student has obtained at least 30 credits in the examination programme for the Education minor, and has successfully completed the programme (a mark with the meaning satisfactory or higher, a pass (V), or an exemption (VR) has been obtained for every course) and - the student is entitled to this qualification, in accordance with the 'Education Minor correspondence table' ('verwantschapstabel educatieve minor') - the student has completed the Bachelor's programme.

-If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in Section 1 of this Article.
+If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in section 1 of this article.